mohduzaif/nlp-web-app/readme.md

 - 🔍 **NER**: Extract entities like persons, locations, organizations, etc.
 - 😊 **Sentiment Analysis**: Detect positive, negative, or neutral sentiment.
-- 🔁 **Semantic Similarity**: Compute similarity scores between two text inputs.
+- 🔁 **Language Detection**: Detect the language of the given sentance.
 - ⚡ Fast and lightweight API using Flask.

 ---